pyOpenSci/python-package-guide/_sources/tutorials/pyproject-toml.md.txt

 The documentation for the hatchling back-end is [here](https://hatch.pypa.io/latest/config/metadata/)
 :::

-### Step 1: Populate the [project] table with author, maintainer and project description
+### Step 1: Add Author, maintainer and project description

 After completing the [installable code tutorial](1-installable-code), you should have a pyproject.toml file with a project name and a version in the `[project]` table.